Bahari95/Isogeometric_analysis_and_domain_decomposition/README.md

 #  Schwarz methods for domain decomposition using Isogeoemetric Analaysis:

 ** Three dimension for Poisson is avialable **
-## TODO : OPTIMIZE THE CODES IN 2-3 D
+## TODO : OPTIMIZE THE CODE IN 2-3 D

 ## Please install pyccel and start enjoying your research with a simple implementation using simplines